matthiassommer/webpack-classic-website-template/readme.md

 * Babel migrates it to CommonJS for use in the browser.
 * Additional, a polyfill is automatically added for older browsers.
 * ESLint checks your code style and validates your code during compiling.
+* [HandlebarsJS](http://handlebarsjs.com) is used to decouple HTML snippets from the JS code

 There is a config file for development with Hot Module Reload, as well as a distribution file for production with several plugins for optimisation purposes.